 The EHB aims to unlock private investment and contribute to reach REPowerEU targets of producing domestically 10 million tonnes of renewable hydrogen by 2030, coupled with 10 million tonnes of imports.
 Following a broad consultation process, the EC launched a pilot auction for domestic production in November 2023 which attracted 132 bids from projects located in 17 European countries.
 The total support requested far exceeds the currently available budget of €800 million, provided by the EU Innovation Fund.
-Following the success of the first auction, a second auction will be launched before the end of 2024.
+Following the success of the first auction, a second auction was launched in December 2024, attracting 61 bids form projects in 11 EEA countries, with a request of 4 times higher than the €1.2 billion provided.

-Net-Zero Industry Act ("NZIA")
+Net-Zero Industry Act ("NZIA") - Regulation (EU) 2024/1735

 The NZIA sets up the framework for innovating and scaling up the manufacturing capacity of net zero technologies in the EU in order to ensure the EU's access to a secure and sustainable supply.
 Progress towards the objectives of the NZIA will be measured by two indicative benchmarks: reaching 40 per cent. of the production required to cover the EU's needs in strategic technology products and their evolution in comparison to world production.
 The NZIA also sets targets for non-price pre-qualification and award criteria in renewable auctions and a specific target for CO_2 carbon capture and storage, with an annual injection capacity of at least 50 million tonnes to be achieved by 2030.
-The NZIA is pending formal endorsement and publication in the Official Journal of the European Union.

-Critical Raw Materials Act ("CRMA")
+Critical Raw Materials Act ("CRMA") - Regulation (EU) 2024/1252

-The CRMA aims to ensure the EU's access to a secure, diversified, affordable and sustainable supply of critical raw materials -the EU has identified materials (34 critical and 17 strategic) that are crucial for green and digital transitions, as well as for the defence and space industries and has also established three benchmarks for the EU's annual consumption of raw materials: 10 per cent. from local extraction; 40 per cent. to be processed in the EU and 25 percent to come from recycled materials.
-The CRMA is pending publication in the Official Journal of the European Union.
+The CRMA aims to ensure the EU's access to a secure, diversified, affordable and sustainable supply of critical raw materials -the EU has identified materials (34 critical and 17 strategic) that are crucial for green and digital transitions, as well as for the defence and space industries and has also established three benchmarks for the EU's annual consumption of raw materials: 10 per cent. from local extraction; 40 per cent. to be processed in the EU and 25 per cent. to come from recycled materials.